grz0zrg/fas/README.md

 The architecture is done so there is **no memory allocation** done in the audio callback and very few done in the network thread (mainly for packets construction) as long as there is no changes in synth. parameters (bank height) nor effects parameters that require new initialization (for example convolution impulse length)

 Additive synthesis is wavetable-based, a [magic circle](https://github.com/ccrma/chugins/blob/master/MagicSine/MagicSine.cpp) based sine generator is also available when `MAGIC_SINE` is enabled, this may be faster on some platforms.

+Spectral synthesis use [afSTFT](https://github.com/jvilkamo/afSTFT) library which is bundled

 Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`) which is slower than linear.